History of antisemitism: The Muslim world

 Historian Martin Gilbert writes that it was in the 19th century that the position of Jews worsened in Muslim countries.
 According to Mark Cohen in The Oxford Handbook of Jewish Studies, most scholars conclude that Arab antisemitism in the modern world arose in the 19th century, against the backdrop of conflicting Jewish and Arab nationalisms, and it was primarily imported into the Arab world by nationalistically minded Christian Arabs (and only subsequently was it "Islamized").

 Hundreds of Algerian Jews were killed in 1805.
 There was a massacre of Iraqi Jews in Baghdad in 1828.
 In 1839, in the eastern Persian city of Meshed, a mob burst into the Jewish Quarter, burned the synagogue and destroyed the Torah scrolls, and it was only by forced conversion that a massacre was averted.
 There was a massacre of Jews in Barfurush in 1867.
 In 1840, in the Damascus affair, the Jews of Damascus were falsely accused of having ritually murdered a Christian monk and his Muslim servant and of having used their blood to bake Passover bread.
 In 1859, some 400 Jews in Morocco were killed in Mogador.
-In 1864, around 500 Jews were killed in Marrakech and Fez in Morocco.
-In 1869, 18 Jews were killed in Tunis, and an Arab mob looted Jewish homes and stores, and burned synagogues, on Jerba Island.
+In 1864, around 500 Jews were killed in Marrakesh and Fez in Morocco.
+In 1869, 18 Jews were killed in Tunis, and an Arab mob looted Jewish homes and stores, and burned synagogues, on Djerba Island.

 Concerning the life of Persian Jews in the middle of the 19th century, a contemporary author wrote: